-J.B.
-Handley, writes in his book, How to End the Autism Epidemic, several suggestions that if applied could dramatically reduce the risk of autism in our children.
-First, reduce the total number of vaccines given to American children.
+In his thorough and convincing book, How to End the Autism Epidemic, J.B.
+Handley offers several helpful suggestions that if applied could dramatically reduce the risk of autism in our children.
+First, lower the total number of vaccines given to American children.
 In the U.S. there are 13 different vaccines on the CDC recommended schedule.
-Most are given to children between two and four times.
-(1) hepatitis B, (2) rotavirus, (3) DTaP, (4) Hib, (5) PCT, (6) polio, (7) influenza, (8) MMR, (9) varicella, (10) hepatitis A, (11) meningococcal, (12) Tdap, (13) HPV.
-That works out to be 38 inoculations before age 5 years old.
-Many countries do not
+Most are given to children between two and four times: (1) hepatitis B, (2) rotavirus, (3) DTaP, (4) Hib, (5) PCT, (6) polio, (7) influenza, (8) MMR, (9) varicella, (10) hepatitis A, (11) meningococcal, (12) Tdap, (13) HPV.
+That works out to be 38 inoculations before age 5.

 I have written extensively about vaccine problems related to the current man-made pandemic filling the world with fear.
 But a real epidemic exists that no vaccine can fix.
 In fact, childhood vaccines are at the center of the controversy and many believe they have caused this epidemic.
 I am speaking of the exponential rise in children diagnosed with autism.
 Recommended childhood vaccinations given by age 5 have risen from 3 vaccines in 1962 to 10 in 1983 to 38 vaccines in 2018.
 Autism rates have exploded from 1 in 10,000 children to 1 in 36 children .
 Let me review ten major milestones in the story of vaccines and autism: